 Rolls-Royce (1996).
 The Jet Engine.
 Rolls Royce Technical Publications; 5th ed. edition

-TagsAerodynamics Aerospace Aerospace and Defense Airbus A320 family Aircraft Autoclave automotive Aviation Aviation history Biomimetics Boeing Boeing 737 British Overseas Airways Corporation Carbon Fiber Carbon nanotube Comet Composite material DeHavilland Comet design Discovery Engineering Fiberglass Fibre-reinforced plastic Human flight iPad Jet Engine Leonardo da Vinci Manufacturing Materials material science Morphing NASA Nature optimisation research sandwich panel Scramjet Space Shuttle Spitfire structures Technology Turbine turbine cooling Wind Energy World War II
+TagsAerodynamics Aerospace Aerospace and Defense Aerospace Engineering Airbus A320 family Aircraft Autoclave Aviation Aviation history Biomimetics Boeing Boeing 737 British Overseas Airways Corporation Carbon Fiber Carbon nanotube Comet Composite material DeHavilland Comet design Discovery Engineering Fiberglass Fibre-reinforced plastic Human flight iPad Jet Engine Leonardo da Vinci Manufacturing Materials Morphing NASA Nature optimisation Renewable Energy research sandwich panel Scramjet Space Shuttle Spitfire structures Technology Turbine turbine cooling Wind Energy World War II